everydayhero/react-widgets/README.md

     title: 'Search for a Charity',
     donateAction: 'Give to this Charity',
     fundraiseAction: 'Fundraise for this Charity',
-    customAction: 'Select',
+    selectAction: 'Select',
-    emptylabel: 'No results'
+    emptyLabel: 'No results'
   }
   ```